Volterra type operators on weighted Dirichlet spaces: Order boundedness of Volterra type operators

-Order boundedness plays an important role in studying the properties of many concrete operators acting between Banach spaces like Hardy spaces, weighted Bergman spaces and so forth (see \cite{RH,HJ,SU}).
+Order boundedness plays an important role in studying the properties of many concrete operators acting between Banach spaces like Hardy spaces, weighted Bergman spaces and so forth (see \cite{RH,HJ,SU,WWG}).
 Recently, order boundedness of weighted composition operators between weighted Dirichlet spaces were studied in \cite{GKZ,AS}\,.
 In this section, we investigate the order boundedness of Volterra type operators between weighted Dirichlet spaces.
-Recall that in this case, an operator $T:D_{\alpha}^p\rightarrow D_{\beta}^q$ is order bounded if and only if there exists $g\in L^q(A_{\beta})$ such that for all $f\in D_{\alpha}^p$ with $\|f\|_{D_{\alpha}^p}\leq 1$, it holds that
+Recall that in this case, if we define the measure $A_{\beta}$ by $dA_{\beta}(z)=(1-|z|^2)^\beta dA(z)$, then an operator $T:D_{\alpha}^p\rightarrow D_{\beta}^q$ is order bounded if and only if there exists a nonnegative function $g\in L^q(A_{\beta})$ such that for all $f\in D_{\alpha}^p$ with $\|f\|_{D_{\alpha}^p}\leq 1$, it holds that

 Before proving the results, we first give some auxiliary lemmas.

 \begin{lemma} Let $\alpha>-1$ and $0<p<\infty$.
 Denote $\delta_z$ as the point evaluation functional on $D_{\alpha}^p$, then

 (1) for $p<\alpha+2$,\quad $\|\delta_z\|\approx \frac{1}{(1-|z|^2)^{(\alpha+2-p)/p}}$;